pavelsof/ipatok/README.rst

 would be treated as follows:

 - if it is a non-modifier letter (e.g. ``Γ``), it is considered a consonant;
-- if it is a modifier (e.g. ``ˀ``) or a combining mark (``̇``), it is considered a diacritic;
+- if it is a modifier (e.g. ``ˀ``) or a combining mark (e.g. `` ̇``), it is considered a diacritic;
 - if it is neither of those, it is ignored.

-Regardless of the value of ``strict``, spaces and underscores are considered to be word boundaries, i.e. there would not be tokens grouping together symbols separated by these characters, even though the latter are not included in the output.
+Regardless of the value of ``strict``, whitespace characters and underscores are considered to be word boundaries, i.e. there would not be tokens grouping together symbols separated by these characters, even though the latter are not included in the output.

 installation